theprivateer/blog/content/pages/colophon.md

 The whole thing is managed by [Laravel Forge](https://forge.laravel.com) and hosted on Laravel VPS, because life's too short for managing servers.

-The site uses Tailwind v4 and the system monospace font.
+The site uses the [Kelp](https://kelpui.com) HTML-first UI library for styling, and is set in [Inclusive Sans](https://fonts.google.com/specimen/Inclusive+Sans) for legibility.
 Code syntax highlighting is performed server-side using the [Shiki PHP](https://github.com/spatie/shiki-php) library.

 For now the domain is registered through GoDaddy, with DNS via Cloudflare.